trivnguyen/florah-tree/README.md

     -   Integrates the encoder (RNN/GRU), decoder, classifier (for number of progenitors), and normalizing flows (for continuous parameter generation).
     -   Implements the training, validation, and prediction steps.

+## Tutorials
+The `tutorials/` directory contains Jupyter notebooks that provide step-by-step guides on how to use FLORAH for training and inference.
+Currently, it includes:
+-   **`01_training.ipynb`**: A tutorial on how to train a FLORAH model on a dataset of merger trees.
+The notebook only guides you through setting up the configuration, loading the dataset, and running the training process.
+You need to provide your own dataset that is compatible with the `datasets.py` script.
+In the future, we will provide example datasets for training.
+-   **`02_inference.ipynb`**: A tutorial on how to use a pre-trained FLORAH model to generate new merger trees.
+Work in progress.

 ## Citation